OfriHefetz/Handwritten-Roman-Numerals/README.md

 This project provides insights into improving model performance through data manipulation strategies.

 ## Data
-here you can find the data we used - https://drive.google.com/drive/folders/1LvqTKtIJna-BuKaejVC43f78GxZDGkM7?usp=sharing the link contain the validation set , train set and the extra data we collected.
+Here you can find the data we used - https://drive.google.com/drive/folders/1LvqTKtIJna-BuKaejVC43f78GxZDGkM7?usp=sharing .

+The link contains the validation set, train set, and the extra data we collected.